Thursday, December 25, 2008

 finally and eternally perfected...

-So then, to become "BLESS-sed" is both the end Result of
+So then, to become "BLESS-sed" is both the End of

 God's work in us, someday ("...He who began a good work in you

-will carry it on to completion..."), as well as the motivation
+will carry it on to completion..."), as well as the Goal to encourage us

-for our journey through this life ("...that your love may abound
+as we are being changed in this journey through life ("...that your love

-As we meditate on this startling distinction, then, notice how
+As I meditate on this startling distinction, then, I begin to notice how

-it helps us understand, in a whole new way, Jesus' famous exposition
+it helps me understand, in a whole new way, Jesus' famous exposition

 - "BLESS-sed" keeping in mind this higher meaning